Harris Academy Clapham admission arrangements for September 2022

 Harris Academy Clapham is a mixed ability academy for girls and boys.
 We are a seven-form entry secondary school with a published admissions number (PAN) of 195.
-We will be accepting applications for our second intake of Year 7 students in for September 2021
+We will be accepting applications for our third intake of Year 7 students for September 2022

 Harris Academy Clapham forms part of the Pan London Co-ordinated admissions scheme for secondary admissions, Parents must complete their Home Local Authority (LA) Common Application Form (CAF) and return it to their Home Local Authority by the closing date.
 Lambeth’s CAF is available here.
 If you wish to apply for a place, you must name the school as one of your preferences on the CAF.